MJOLNIRPackage/MJOLNIR/docs/Tutorials/Quick/QuickView3D.rst

    # coordinates (orthogonal and in units of 1/AA) by issuing rlu=False above.

    Viewer.caxis=(1e-7,2.5e-6)
-   # Without any intervention data is usualy plotted on a useless coler scale.
+   # Without any intervention data is usually plotted on a useless colour scale.
-   # This is countered by specifying min and max for color by the call above.
+   # This is countered by specifying min and max for colour by the call above.
    # Alternatively, one can provide this as input to View3D

    # Set title of plot
    Viewer.ax.set_title('Magnon ComponentA3Scan')

-   # Change to plane number 10.
+   # Change to plane number 44.
 As default, the viewer cuts for contant energy
    # and with a binning of 8 pixels/segment around 64 planes are available.
    Viewer.setPlane(44)